 What does a bald spot on the crown look like?

-As we mentioned, bald spots can look very different for everyone but, there are four different signs that could indicate a balding crown: hair loss at the crown, hair thinning, widening part and a receding hairline.
+As we mentioned, bald spots can look very different for everyone but, there are five different signs that could indicate a balding crown: hair loss at the crown, hair thinning, widening part, double crown, and a receding hairline.